-At the first start-up of the CPU, the Ethernet PG/OP channel does not have an IP address.
+At the first start-up of the CPU, the Ethernet PG/OP channel and the PROFINET connection do not have an IP address.

-Information about the assignment of IP address data to the Ethernet PG/OP channel may be found in \mathsepsilon Chap.
-4.7 'Hardware configuration - Ethernet PG/OP channel' page 62.
+Information about the assignment of IP address data to the Ethernet PG/OP channel may be found in $\mathsepsilon$ Chap.
+4.7 'Hardware configuration - Ethernet PG/OP channel' page 76.